RestartIS/ng-restart/README.md

 ##### 1) Create a controller

-   a. add an ng-controller into your index.html
+   a. add ng-controller into your index.html

    b. register the controller into your angular app